KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 The `DisplacementToNextModule` field contains a *byte displacement relative to the `MatchWord` field*.
 This allows the firmware looking for modules to find the next module in the firmware image, assuming one exists.
-**NOTE:** this field must never equal zero, or the system firmware *may* end up in an infinite loop.
+**NOTE:** this field must never equal zero, or simplistic system firmware images *may* end up in an infinite loop.

 **The firmware contains procedures to dynamically discover and initialize modules as they're needed.**
 The most important procedure is `OpenModule`, which is responsible for invoking the `Open` entry point of the named module.
+(I'll discuss the protocol between `OpenModule` and the standard entry points listed above, later.)
 A typical invokation looks like this:

                     align   8